Uni-CLI Roadmap

 - No hidden success when an adapter failed.

-- No theory-first README.
+- No theory-first README and no catalog-first identity.

 - No new protocol shim unless it reduces latency, preserves session semantics, or unlocks a real client.